 Moreover, you need to have a fair idea about the kind of skills and expertise you're looking for.
 You should also know what type of employment model would bring you the most advantage – hiring a freelancer, an in-house employee, or teaming up with a group of expert consultants.

 If you're looking for an answer to these questions, we've got you covered.
 Here's a guide to finding and hiring talented machine learning data scientists.
-You can also read about our team structure in this blogpost.

 What skills to look for?

 You're hiring ML data scientists for the skills and expertise they bring into your project.
 That's why you need to identify the key competencies first.

 A talented candidate usually has skills in these two areas: math/statistics and development/databases.